eed3si9n/eed3si9n.com/content/posts/10things.md

 <a id="polymorphic-function"></a>
 ### 6. Polymorphic function

-Even with Scala 2.x can implement a parametric functions `makeList` and `head` as follows:
+Even with Scala 2.x, we can implement parametric functions `makeList` and `head` as follows:

 ```scala
 scala> def makeList[A1](a: A1): List[A1] = List(a)